“Air-Mobile”

 Warrant Officer, 174th Assault Helicopter Company, 3rd Platoon “Guns” Sharks:

-The 174th Aviation Company was activated at Fort Benning, Georgia on 1 October 1965.
-Then prior to deployment transferred to Oakland, California, The next stop was Qui Nhon, in South Vietnam on 6 April 1966.
-In early April of 1966, the unit had made their base camp at Phu Tai Valley, west of Qui Nhon, where they received a name change, becoming the 174th Assault Helicopter Company, and became a part of Task Force Oregon, and later an element of Airmobile Light.
+The 174th Aviation Company was activated at Fort Benning, Georgia, on 1 October 1965.
+Then, before deployment transferred to Oakland, California, the next stop was Qui Nhon, in South Vietnam, on 6 April 1966.
+In early April of 1966, the unit made their base camp at Phu Tai Valley, west of Qui Nhon, where they received a name change, becoming the 174th Assault Helicopter Company, and became a part of Task Force Oregon, and later an element of Airmobile Light.
 The 174th AHC was initially assigned to the 52nd Aviation Battalion.

 Near the end of May 1966, like many units in Vietnam was moved around from time to time, and the next appointment for the 174th AHC was placed under the operational control 14th Combat Aviation Battalion, 1st Aviation Brigade, they worked with the 71st AHC Rattlers and Fire Birds, 161st AHC Pelicans and Scorpions, 176th AHC Minutemen and Musket, 178th ASHC Boxcars and "C" Troop, 7th Squadron, 17th Air Cavalry's Ruthless Riders.